 Open Access Journal

-RELICS works in close association with the open access journal JOLCEL.
+RELICS publishes the open access journal JOLCEL.
 The people in the steering group of RELICS are also in the editorial board of JOLCEL, and the advisory board of both is the same as well.
-The research group indicates new directions for thematic issues of JOLCEL, and we invite the speakers at our workshops and conferences to submit an article to the journal.
+The research network indicates new directions for thematic issues of JOLCEL, and we invite the speakers at our workshops and conferences to submit an article to the journal.

 Read more: JOLCEL